For Cibus 2012, India is the market to focus on | Octagona Srl

 • Has bread production (reserved for small and medium enterprises) reaching 2.7 million tons

-Related sectors such as food processing are also experiencing steady growth: with a turnover of €55 billion and an annual growth rate of between 9 and 12%, this industry ranks fifth in India in terms of production, consumption, exports and expected growth.
-The factor that should entice foreign players to invest in India is especially the low level of processing in the country due to the lack of proper storage, transportation and cooling infrastructure.
-Again, the figures are more indicative than ever when considering that only 2.2% of fruits and vegetables, 35% of milk, 21% of meat, 6% of poultry products, and 8% of produce are subject to food processing.
+Related sectors, such as food processing, are also experiencing steady growth: with a turnover of 55 billion euros and an annual growth rate ranging between 9 and 12 percent, this industry ranks fifth in India in terms of production, consumption, exports, and expected growth.
+The factor that should encourage foreign players to invest in India is, in particular, the low level of processing in the country due to the lack of adequate storage, transportation, and refrigeration infrastructure.
+Here too, the figures are more indicative than ever, considering that only 2.2% of fruits and vegetables, 35% of milk, 21% of meat, 6% of poultry products, and 8% of other products undergo food processing.

-The different options provided by the HoReCa channel especially concern hotel chains, stand-alone restaurants, restaurants within hotels, lounge bars, and emerging food chains.
+The different options provided by the HoReCa channel particularly concern hotel chains, stand-alone restaurants, restaurants within hotels, lounge bars, and emerging food chains.

 ALSO READ: